egonw/cdkbook/io.i.md

 <code>PDBCoordinateExtraction</code>

+## Iterating Readers

+By default, the CDK readers read structures into memory.
+This is fine when it is a relatively small model.
+It no longer works for large files, such as 1GB
+<topic>MDL SD files</topic> [<cite>Q27783587</cite>].
+To allow processing of
+such large files, the CDK can take advantage from the fact that these SD files are basically a concatenation of MDL molfiles.
+Therefore, one can use an iterating reader to process each individual molecule one by one.

+<section level="###" label="sdfiles">MDL SD files</section>

+MDL SD files can be processed using the <class>IteratingSDFReader</class>, for example, to generate a SMILES for each structure:

+<code>IteratingSDFReaderDemo</code>

+Which outputs the molecular formula for the three entries in the file:

+<out>IteratingSDFReaderDemo</out>

+<section level="###" label="pubchemfiles">PubChem Compounds XML files</section>

+Similarly, PubChem Compounds XML files can be processed taking advantage of a XML pull library, which is nicely hidden behind the same iterator interface as used for parsing MDL SD files.
+Iterating over a set of compounds is fairly straightforward with the
+<class>IteratingPCCompoundXMLReader</class> class:

+<code>PubChemCompoundsXMLDemo</code>

+Which outputs the molecular formula for the three entries in the `aceticAcids38.xml` file:

+<out>PubChemCompoundsXMLDemo</out>

 ## Customizing the Output

 An interesting feature of file IO in the CDK is that it is customizable.
 Before